 If you have a network license and either your license was revoked by an administrator or the Sequencher Server shut down or lost network communication with your workstation, rather than quit, Sequencher switched to Viewer Mode.
 Check with your server administrator to inquire about your license issue.

 If you attempt to launch to get a network license and all licenses are in use.
 You will be asked to be added to the queue and if you respond affirmatively, you will be notified when a license is available.

 If there is still a problem validating your license, please contact Gene Codes Technical Support.

-Starting with Sequencher 5.2, KeyServer is no longer supported.
-Instead, licensing is managed by a Sequencher Server using license files on the server computer itself and client license files on all computers running Sequencher.
+With Sequencher versions 5.2-5.2.3, KeyServer is not supported.
+Instead, licensing is managed by an RLM-based Sequencher Server using license files on the server computer itself and client license files on all computers running Sequencher.

 The network requires that you designate one computer as your server.
 The server may be any Macintosh or Windows based computer in your network, but it is best if it has a static IP address or DNS name and is left on at all times.

 Sequencher RLM Server will run on Mac OS 10.5.8 and higher.